AY2526S1-CS2103T-F09-1/tp/docs/DeveloperGuide.md

 Singaporean clients with English names.
 Since it is possible for an individual to have only non-English name and names with accents, such as 习近平 and Müller we plan to update `VALIDATION_REGEX` of  `NAME` to include such possibilities .

-### 7. Support for Names with Foreign Accents and Different Languages
+### 7. Support for Different Error Messages When Adding or Editing a Client
-Currently, when adding or editing a client, we display the same error message: "This client's phone number or email already exists in FinHub," if either the phone number or email already exists in the system.
-In the future, we plan to differentiate these error messages, providing clearer feedback to users so they can more easily identify where the issue lies in their input.
+Currently, when adding or editing a client, the error message "This client's phone number or email already exists in FinHub" is displayed if either the phone number or email already exists in the system.
+In the future, we plan to differentiate these error messages to provide clearer feedback, helping users more easily identify which specific input is causing the issue.